Visual Instructions Editor

 • ai-resources

-AI Content Tags: These new tags (ai-teach, ai-show, ai-quiz, ai-resources) are designed to generate specific types of content directly, without needing an intermediary selection menu.
+AI Content Tags: These tags (ai-teach, ai-show, ai-quiz, and ai-resources) are designed to generate specific types of content directly, without needing an intermediary selection menu.
 They allow content creators to specify the type of AI-generated content required at any point in their documents, simplifying the creation process.

 Left Actions Panel